martyjapilado/martyjapilado.github.io/essays/Structure-and-Design-for-Precautions-and-Big-Mistakes.md

 ---
 layout: essay
 type: essay
-title : Structure and Design for-Precautions-and-Big-Mistakes
+title : Structure and Design for Precautions and Big Mistakes

 # All dates must be YYYY-MM-DD format!
 date: 2019-04-28